honzafojtik/applied-math-workshop/part-1/math-workshop.md

 > algorithm (math) to programming

-- let's say we want to transverse the binary tree, we have several algorithms available, let's start with a simple one though, called
+- let's say we want to transverse the binary tree, for instance to sort the data stored in the BT, we have several algorithms available, let's start with a simple one though, called depth first search

+**scary terms**
+- vectors
+- matrix
+- recursion
+- big-o notation